-Latissimus flap - This is a common operation, particularly for a woman with breasts that are somewhat droopy (“ptotic”) and who is only going to have one breast removed.
+Latissimus flap - This procedure may be a good option for a woman who has breasts that are somewhat droopy (“ptotic”) and who is only going to have one breast removed.
 Skin, fat, and muscle are transferred from the woman’s back to the mastectomy site.
 This tissue is draped over a tissue expander or an implant that has been placed in the mastectomy site.
 Latissimus flap technique allows for more shaping and sculpting of the breast than just using a tissue expander or an implant alone.
 The skin, muscle, and fat create a more natural look and feel to the breast.
 In most cases the tissue expander is later replaced with a long-term implant.

 TRAM flap - TRAM flap breast reconstruction is a less common technique today, but remains a good option for the right candidate.
 This operation uses abdominal skin, fat, and muscle to create a breast; usually there are no breast implants or tissue expanders involved.
 In most cases there is enough skin, fat, and muscle to be transferred from the abdomen to the mastectomy site to create a breast that looks very similar to the other breast.
 However, women who have had several abdominal operations, are overweight, have other medical conditions, or smoke are not good candidates for TRAM flap breast reconstruction.